RobRendell/gTove/README.md

   you can drag it between maps at different elevations if you like.
   * Panning a map or on the background will pan the camera around.
   * If you are repositioning a map, panning will move the map on the tabletop.
-* Right click and drag, or rotate with two fingers, to rotate.
+* Right click and drag, control-left click and drag, or rotate with two fingers, to rotate.
   * Rotating a miniature will rotate it on its base.
   * Rotating a map or on the background will orbit the camera around the point it's currently looking at, and also elevate between an oblique view or looking top-down on the tabletop.